smallvictories/developers/README.md

 Folders and files prefixed with an underscore will be ignored by SV.
 They’ll exist in your Dropbox as normal and you can access their contents with normal filepaths, but they won’t be rendered in your site by SV.

 `_example.html`

 `/_example`

 ----

-## Customizing a Default template using Drop-ins
+## Customizing a Default template using Small Victory *Drop-Ins*

-Drop-ins are code snippets that perform specific functions in a Small Victories website.
+*Drop-ins* are code snippets that perform specific functions in a Small Victories website.
 Each one has a `README` file with instructions on how to use it.
+You can use them with Default templates right out of the box or use them as a starting points for your own customization.

 ```
 .